10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Looking for the best accommodation in Canggu?
 It is easy to get sucked into wanting to book all the Insta-famous hotels in Bali.
 You know the ones I’m talking about.
 But these places don’t always make the most sense in terms of location, amenities provided or pricing.

-I spent hours researching hotels for our 2 week Bali trip and can personally recommend MASMARA Resort in Canggu.
-MASMARA Resort is a stunning luxury boutique hotel in Canggu, just 150 metres (a 1-minute walk!) from the black-sand Pererenan Beach.
+The first is MASMARA Resort in Canggu, a stunning luxury boutique hotel in Canggu, just 150 metres (a 1-minute walk!) from the black-sand Pererenan Beach.
+We love it so much that we’ve actually been back to stay again!
 The deluxe rooms feature plenty of warm wood finishing complete with cozy textiles and funky prints, or there are a few upper-level two-bedroom suites that also offer a kitchen.

 Booking tip: Sensitive to noise and want a quiet room?
 Ask for room 6, 7, 8, 9 nearest to the pool and furthest from restaurant.